 Though we don't know what type of bonus offers will be available whenever Maine goes live with sports betting, the following list contains some of the most common new player bonus offers in the industry.
 Whichever sportsbooks win the four available skins will likely offer one of these below:

 The latest states to legalize sports betting, like Louisiana and New York, offered some lucrative pre-registration offers to prospective customers.
-We don't know if operators in Maine will do the same, but if they do, these are the best way to get free cash before the official launch day.
+We don't know if operators in Maine will do the same, but if they do, these are the best way to get bonus cash before the official launch day.

 Industry giants like FanDuel and DraftKings are known for offering this type of bonus to new clients.
 Basically, the sportsbook will match a portion of your initial deposit for up to a certain amount.
 For example, the current DraftKings deposit bonus offer maxes out at $1,000.